ebryerwork/icds_docs/docs/running-jobs/portal.md

 batch jobs.
 This means the amount of cores, memory (RAM), and run-time need to be specified before jobs can be started.

+Most of these can be specified using the drop down and number entry fields.
+However, it is possible to add more specialized resource requests by adding custom [directives](../cli/slurm.md/#slurm-resource-directives) by selecting "Enable advanced Slurm options" and entering the directives into the Sbatch options text box.

 To avoid errors, the hardware requested must be accompanied by a compatable account, partition, and node type.
 Here are some common use cases and the necessary settings:

-To use the open queue:
+To use the open partition:

  - Account: open
- - Partition: open
- - Node type: standard
+ - Sbatch options: --partition=open

-To use the interactive nodes:
+To use an [allocation]:

- - Account: open
+ - Account: <your_allocation_id>
- - Partition: intr
- - Node type: Interactive

-To use paid resources:
+ - Sbatch options: --partition=sla-prio

+To specify a hardware partition for (credit accounts)
- - Account: your_allocation_id
+ - Account: <your_credit_account>
- - Partition: sla-prio
- - Node type: must match the resources in your allocation
+ - Sbatch options: --partiton=<hardware_partition>

+Available hardware partitions include `basic`, `standard`, and `himem`.

 !!! warning "All jobs must fit inside the resource limits of the partition they are running on"
      If a job requests resources that exceed the partition limits, they will not begin.

 - Open queue jobs must not exceed 100 cores and 800 GB memory
 - Interactive jobs must not exceed 4 cores and 24 GB memory